babashka/process/README.md

   (-> (process ["echo" "hello"]) (process ["cat"]) :out slurp) ;;=> "hello\n"
   ```

-- `check`: takes a record as produced by `process`, waits until all underlying
+- `check`: takes a record as produced by `process`, waits until is finished and
-  processes are finished (the process in the current record and any previous
-  ones in case of a pipe) and throws if any of the underlying process exit with
-  a non-zero value.
+  throws if exit code is non-zero.

+- `pb`: returns a `java.lang.ProcessBuilder` for use in `pipeline`.

+- `pipeline`:
+  Arity 1: returns the process records of a pipeline created with `->`.
+  Varargs: creates a pipeline from multiple `ProcessBuilder` objects and returns process records.

 ## Example usage